Limited-time offer: Get 60 months 0% financing on all Heil equipment!

 You may have heard about the use of something called trenchless technology in the plumbing world.
 This technology has changed the way professional plumbers approach working on underground pipes, and it can make a major difference for the next time you need service on your sewer line or water main.

 Trenchless technology is a type of lateral boring technology that was developed in the 1930s, originally as a method of lateral mining.
 Eventually, it found its way into civic engineering because it allows for the laying of underground pipes and conduits without having to tear open roads and sidewalks.
 Eventually, the technology developed to the point where residential plumbing contractors had access to the tools and training so they could put the technology to work for homeowners.
+If you’re maintaining older plumbing systems, replacing outdated pipes before issues arise may help prevent future emergencies.

 Trenchless technology approaches work on underground piping (sewer lines, water mains) from the side.
 Plumbers can send liners to seal up gaps or even a new pipe to replace older pipes from access points at the end of the pipes, such as the clean-out for a sewer line.
 A hydraulic system on the other side draws the new pipe or liner into place.
 This doesn’t require attacking the problem from above, i.e. digging to reach it.
 This is why the technology is sometimes called “no-dig technology.”